wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 I have linked each exercise to a video to show how to perform it.
 If you need more clarity, ask someone in the gym.

-(Note: Whenever you’re short on time, just do the exercises marked by ✅.
+(**Note**: Whenever you’re short on time, just do the exercises marked by ✅.
 These are the important ones that you shouldn't skip.
 Besides, it's always better to go to the gym and do something than to not go and not do anything. **Consistency is key.**)

+Warm up: neck rotations, wrist rotations, hip rotations, shoulder rotations, pushups.
+10 each.

 ### Shoulders + Triceps